andrewfstratton/quando/README.md

 Quando allows many different inputs (and more are being added), including:

 - Leap Motion hand movement in 3 dimensions and rotation in 3 'angles' (six degrees of freedom)
-- Mouse movement
-- Keyboard input
+- Mouse and Keyboard
-- micro:bit key and orientation
+- micro:bit keys, orientation and (version 2 only) touch
 - Gamepad input
 - (experimental) EEG headset
 - (experimental) speech recognition